 - 9. Section 1-212(a), G.S., provides in relevant part: "Any person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record." - 10.
 It is concluded that the records requested by the complainant are public records within the meaning of §§1-200(5), 1-210(a), and 1-212(a), G.S., except as set forth below. - 11.
-The respondents cite Advisory Opinion #90 in support of their redaction of constituents' e-mail addresses, town names, and zip codes, and claim such information is not a public record within the meaning of §1-200(5), G.S. - 12.
+The respondents cite Advisory Opinion #90 in support of their redaction of constituents' e-mail addresses, street addresses, and phone numbers. - 12.
 Advisory Opinion #90 suggests the extent to which the FOI Act applies to correspondence from constituents sent to members of the General Assembly.
 It concludes that correspondence received by a legislator that relates directly or indirectly to enacting legislation or making laws constitutes information relating to the public's business and, therefore, falls within the definition of a public record.
 The Opinion concludes, conversely, that correspondence relating to personal matters does not relate to legislation or law-making, and therefore does not constitute a public record.